 Less dramatically, it is a fact that we live in a bureaucratic society.
-We so often need to show identification documents of some kind, and if you don’t have these documents (or if your documentation looks “strange” to the person inspecting them) you can be subject to all kinds of invasive scrutiny.
-I’ve now reached the point that most of my documentation has my name listed as “Danielle” and my gender listed as “female”5 and I’m starting to relax a bit, but for a long time I lived with a perpetual fear of suddenly being “outed” to strangers by my own documentation.
+We so often need to show identification documents of some kind, and if you don’t have these documents (or if your documentation looks “strange” to the person inspecting them) you can be subject to all kinds of unnecessary and occasionally upsetting scrutiny.
+I’ve now reached the point that most of my documentation has my name listed as “Danielle” and my gender listed as “female”5 and I’m starting to relax a bit, but for a long time I lived with a constant fear of suddenly being “outed” to strangers by my own documentation.
 Thankfully these “omg, you’re a tranny!?” moments have never led to anything worse than the occasional insult or sneer in my case,6 but it is pretty tiresome to be publicly humiliated on a regular basis.

 So okay, let’s assume that one accepts that transgender people deserve access to some legal recognition and that this should be reflected in legal documentation in some fashion.
 Why should that documentation process entail changing a birth certificate specifically?
 After all, it’s not often that anyone ever needs to see a birth certificate, right?
 The answer to this was explained to me by the lawyer who helped me through the process: in our legal system the birth certificate is the primary document for establishing gender/sex, and everything else flows from that.
 One way or another, every other substantive legal document that makes a claim about sex/gender depends on the birth certificate unless there is a specific exemption process made available to transgender people.
 So if you concede that transgender people need government identification that recognises us, noting it on the birth certificate is actually the easiest way to do that.
 As a purely practical matter, it’s far, far simpler to issue a new birth certificate than to create “special” procedures for transgender people in every other administrative system.
 Unless you have a deep and abiding love of red tape, reissuing birth certificates is the simplest, most practical solution.

 As a final note, it’s worth saying something about what actually happens when you change your birth certificate.
 I’ve noticed that the public debate about the topic often reveals a very shallow grasp of what it means to change the sex/gender marker on your birth certificate, so perhaps it is useful to expand on this.
 In Australia, birth certificates are handled at the State level – I was born in South Australia, so it is the South Australian law that applies to me even though I live in Sydney.7 When I changed my gender marker, the government reissued my birth certificate in two forms, both of which are considered legally acceptable throughout Australia.
 Both versions list my sex/gender identity as “female”, but only one of them states explicitly that a “male to female” transition has been registered and only this version lists my original name.
-This duplication is a deliberate choice by the South Australian government: in situations where I do not wish to be “outed” as transgender I can show the version that doesn’t include the extra detail and hence retain some semblance of privacy, whereas in situations where I need to assert continuity with my old identity, I can show the version that does.
-This is a really nice touch, and something I deeply appreciate.
+This duplication is a deliberate choice by the South Australian government: in situations where I do not wish to be outed as transgender I can show the version that doesn’t include the extra detail and hence retain some semblance of privacy, whereas in situations where I need to assert continuity with my old identity, I can show the version that does.
+This is a nice touch, and something I deeply appreciate.

 This brings me to a really important point about the reissued birth certificates … these alterations are solely a matter of administrative convenience.
 The Births Deaths and Marriages record for me absolutely “knows” what my biological sex is, and my change of birth certificate has not made it possible for me to somehow “escape” the system in some fashion.
 Legally speaking it does not suddenly “magically” confer on me the right to be treated exactly the same as a cisgender woman either – in New South Wales it means that I am now considered a “recognised transgender person” under the law and covered by anti-discrimination laws, but no more than that.
 So the fact that it now says “female” on the piece of paper does have a number of legal implications for me (and extremely important ones), but it does not make me the “same” as a cisgender woman legally.8

 Irresepective of what it says on my birth certificate, the Australian Tax Office still has my tax file number, my Medicare records still correspond to the same person, my criminal record (or, thankfully, lack thereof) remains intact, my credit history is unchanged, and so on.
-This ought to be obvious to anyone with the slightest grasp of how the world works, but somewhat bizarrely I have seen people claiming that predatory, criminal men could self-id as women and somehow escape police detection as a consequence.
+This ought to be obvious to anyone with the slightest grasp of how the world works, but somewhat bizarrely I have seen people trying to incite moral panic by suggesting that predatory, criminal men could self-id as women and somehow escape police detection as a consequence.
 I hate to be the bearer of good news but please believe me… as a method of foiling the police this would be about as effective as foiling the NSA by using pig latin as an encryption cypher.
 The police know I’m transgender.
 Every government agency knows it.
 I might be able to conceal what I am from casual inspection by a taxi driver, but that’s about as far as it goes, and I am no less subject to government surveillance than anyone else.9

 Should self-identification be a sufficient criterion for legal recognition?